saadl27/PuckoPolis/README.md

     <img src="pictures/merge.png" alt="drawing" width="800"/>
 </p>

 You should end up with the same content in `TPIntro1` and `TPIntro2`, without having done any manual code edits.
-Confirm this by doing a VSCode comparisong between both files as seen in [part 1.1](#11-base-vscode).
+Confirm this by doing a VSCode comparison between both files as seen in [part 1.1](#11-base-vscode).

 Now we'll do the same for `TPIntro2` except through VSCode to test the differences.
 For this, select `add remote` from the three dots next to the `TPIntro2` source control (`1` in image below).
 Copy the url of your first remote (https://github.com/username/TPIntro1.git) then name it `another_remote`.